pyxidr/data-science-consulting-part1/README.md

 ### Installing

-TBD — installing from GitHub
+You need to clone the Git repository by running `git clone https://github.com/pyxidr/data-science-consulting-part1.git` or downloading it directly from [GitHub](https://github.com/pyxidr/data-science-consulting-part1).

-Requirements.txt: `conda install --yes --file requirements.txt` or ` pip install -r requirements.txt`
+To ensure you have all the Python packages, run the following in the root directory: `conda install --yes --file requirements.txt` or `pip install -r requirements.txt`

 ### Building the database